Skip to content

 DERetinaAge / fundusfotografische Altersuhr

-RetinaAge is a biological-age clock derived from fundus photographs of the retina, using deep-learning models trained to predict chronological age from the vascular and neural features of the optic disc, fovea, and retinal vasculature.
-Published by Zhu and colleagues (2022, British Journal of Ophthalmology), the model was trained on fundus images from healthy UK Biobank participants and applied to the broader UK Biobank cohort (~80,000 images, ~46,000 participants); the gap between predicted retinal age and chronological age independently predicted all-cause mortality and cardiovascular events.
-Because the retina shares embryological origin with the central nervous system and is the only site where microvasculature can be imaged non-invasively, it offers a clinically practical window onto systemic and neural vascular aging.
+RetinaAge is a biological-age clock built from retinal fundus photographs.
+A deep-learning model is trained to predict your age from the features of your optic disc, fovea, and retinal blood vessels.
+Zhu and colleagues published it (2022, British Journal of Ophthalmology).
+They trained the model on fundus images from healthy UK Biobank participants, then applied it to the wider cohort (about 80,000 images, 46,000 people).
+The gap between your predicted retinal age and your real age independently predicted death from all causes.
+A related analysis from the same team (Zhu et al., 2022, Stroke) linked the gap to stiffer arteries and new cardiovascular disease.
+Why the eye?
+The retina shares its embryonic origin with the brain.
+And it is the only place where you can image tiny blood vessels non-invasively.
+That makes it a practical window onto your whole-body and brain vascular aging.

 Sources